This set of IOT Multiple Choice Questions & Answers (MCQs) focuses on “USART Protocol”.

 7. The USART module supports ________ multiprocessor communication modes when the asynchronous mode is used.

-Explanation: These formats can be used to transfer information between many microcomputers on the same serial link.
+Explanation: The USART module supports two multiprocessor communication modes when the asynchronous mode is used.
+These formats can be used to transfer information between many microcomputers on the same serial link.
 Information is transferred as a block of frames from a particular source to one or more destinations.

 8. How many asynchronous multiprocessor protocols are present?